Twelfth Finance Commission

 The Twelfth Finance Commission of India was appointed on 1 November 2002 to make recommendations on the distribution of net proceeds of sharable taxes between union and states.
 The commission was headed by veteran economist of India, C. Rangarajan.
-The commission submitted its report on 30 November 2004 and covered the period from 2005-10.
+The commission submitted its report on 30 November 2004 and covered the period from 2005 to 2010.

 Members

-The members of the Commission were:
+The members of the commission were: